ETO Logo

 How is it updated?

-AGORA updates automatically when the underlying AGORA dataset updates.
+AGORA updates automatically when the underlying AGORA dataset updates, typically several times a month.

 How can I report an issue?